glowieframework/glowie-website/documentation/v1.0/getting-started/installation.md

 # Installation
-To install Glowie and start a fresh new project, use:
+To install Glowie and start a fresh new project, from your console use:

 ```plaintext
 composer create-project glowieframework/glowie myproject